 Making yourself fluent in Spanish...

 - Beginner 1.
-The basics: Describing yourself and your friends.
-Talking about your daily routines.
+The basics:

-- Beginner 2-3.
 Telling what happened: what you and your family did last week, last Summer and so on.

-- Beginner 4-5.
-Un paso más: Talking about your current and past feelings.
+Talking about your current and past feelings.

-- Intermediate 1-7.
-Widening your vocabulary.
+- Intermediate A-D. Widening your vocabulary.

 - Conversation at La Tertulia.
 Strengthening your fluency.